theonetruenerd/VenusLibraryDocumentation/docs/source/HSLFilLibEx.rst

 HSLFilLibEx allows you to manipulate files.
 It adds the following functions:

-- :py:func:`FilCopyFileEx`
+- :ven:func:`FilCopyFileEx`
-- :py:func:`FilDeleteFileEx`
+- :ven:func:`FilDeleteFileEx`
-- :py:func:`FilFormatReportFileEx`
+- :ven:func:`FilFormatReportFileEx`

-.. py:function:: FilCopyFileEx(variable SourceFilePathName, variable DestinationFilePathName)
+.. ven:function:: FilCopyFileEx(variable SourceFilePathName, variable DestinationFilePathName)

   This function creates a copy of the specified file, which will be placed in the specified new location